cncf-tags/green-reviews-tooling/docs/proposals/proposal-trigger-and-deploy.md

     script to be used
   - **They** need to define any specific requirement for the project during the benchmark
-  - **They** need to trigger our pipeline when a relase happens in their project
   - **They** need to help in setting up the configurations required to enable benchmarking job manifests in **Our** repo
   - **We** need to give permission to call out *green-reviews* GitHub action
+  - **We** need to trigger the pipeline when a new release happens for their project
   - **Our** GitHub actions will look for manifests or other resources to deploy the benchmarking job
 - We need to make evaluation of SCI score **independent** irrespective of projects